-Figure i: Three Shifts and 18 strategic priorities to achieve a sustainable planet in the digital age
+Figure i: The Three Shifts with each six designated strategic priorities to achieve an environmentally sustainable planet in the digital age.

 The main aim of this Action Plan is to catalyze collective action by the international community and the members of CODES towards the implementation of the three shifts and the associated 18 strategic priorities and outcomes during the 2022-2025 timeframe.
-It recommends 10 immediate initiatives that can be undertaken to consolidate and coordinate existing efforts as well as address key gaps.
+It recommends 10 priority initiatives that can be undertaken to consolidate and coordinate existing efforts, as well as to address key gaps.

-The target audience includes national and local governments, policy makers, international organizations, private sector companies, civil society, and the science community.
-The CODES Action Plan has been drafted in the spirit of the Charter of the United Nations, with its covenant to “promote social progress and better standards of life in larger freedom,” and “to employ international machinery for the promotion of the economic and social advancement of all peoples”.
+Target audiences include national and local governments, policy makers, international organizations, private sector companies, civil society, and the scientific community.
+The CODES Action Plan has been drafted in the spirit of the Charter of the United Nations, with its covenant to “promote social progress and better standards of life in greater freedom,” and “to employ international machinery for the promotion of the economic and social advancement of all peoples”.
 These are reflected in our Action Plan’s comprehensive commitment to the UN SDGs as well as different Multilateral Environmental Agreements (MEAs).

 TABLE OF CONTENTS